Developer MCP

 Example use cases:

-Developer quality-of-life improvements Speed up tasks that would otherwise take time or require numerous clicks in the backoffice UI.
-Examples include batch-moving Document Types or Data Types, cleaning up unused entities, or synchronising content structures.
+Speed up tasks that would otherwise take time or require numerous clicks in the backoffice UI.
+Examples include batch-moving Document Types or Data Types, cleaning up unused entities, or synchronizing content structures.

-Leveraging LLM reasoning Use your LLM to understand, debug, or make better decisions.
+Use an LLM to understand, debug, or make better decisions.
 For example, ask it to interpret entries from Umbraco Logs, suggest schema changes, or explain configuration errors.

 Not recommended for non-developers

-While it’s technically feasible for non-developers to connect to Umbraco using this MCP server, we do not recommend it for the following reasons:
+While it’s technically feasible for non-developers to connect to Umbraco using this MCP Server, it is not recommended for the following reasons:

-Complex setup requirements This MCP server must be run locally, and it requires a configured Umbraco user account with appropriate permissions.
+This MCP server must run locally and it requires a configured Umbraco user account with appropriate permissions.

 Do not connect the Developer MCP Server to a production Umbraco environment.
 Always use a local or isolated development instance.

-We are actively working on additional MCP servers tailored to other roles such as editors and content managers.
+Additional MCP servers tailored to other roles such as editors and content managers are in development.
 These will provide safer, simplified toolsets and workflows.

 Getting started